Snooker Final Disrupted by Protester at Crucible

-This incident follows earlier disturbances in the tournament, including a member of the crowd being ejected during the deciding frame of Wu's semi-final against Mark Allen, which also featured a lengthy 100-minute frame.
-Spencer had previously spoken to referee Marcel Eckardt during that match.
+This incident follows a similar disruption during the semi-final between Mark Allen and Wu, where a member of the crowd was ejected at the start of the deciding frame.
+Spencer had also spoken to referee Marcel Eckardt during that match's lengthy 100-minute frame.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Wu Yize, at 22 the youngest player in the world's top 16, is aiming to become China's second world champion after Zhao Xintong.
+Wu, 22, is the youngest player in the world's top 16 and aims to become the second Chinese world champion after Zhao Xintong.
 He was not yet two years old when Murphy won his sole world title in 2005.
-Murphy advanced to the final by defeating John Higgins.

 Pickt after-article banner — collaborative shopping lists app with family illustration